The Indian Military Heritage Festival

 Indian Military Heritage Festival 2025

-The third edition of the Indian Military Heritage Festival is tentatively set to be hosted on 14-15 November 2025.
+The third edition of the Indian Military Heritage Festival is set to be hosted on 14-15 November 2025.